Disinfectant Cleaner Options for

-Again, this is a special case and I wouldn't normally recommend using bleach or hydrogen peroxide, particularly since you do have a "marble-safe" disinfectant cleaner option....
+Again, this is a special case and I wouldn't normally recommend using bleach or hydrogen peroxide, particularly since you do have a "marble-safe" disinfectant cleaner option....A possibly better choice

 .
 This cleaner contains bleach in a perfect dilution to be safe (will not dull) for use on marble including all polished marble.

 Certainly, clean all surfaces multiple times letting the product sit on the surface for several minutes before wiping down.

-How do I disinfect marble bathroom countertops, floor tile and the attached water fixtures without staining the marble?
+QUESTION: How do I disinfect marble bathroom countertops, floor tile and the attached water fixtures without staining the marble?

 I really like to spray bathroom fixtures with a disinfectant cleaner.